 Understanding what content is popular on the app will help you with step two.

-2. Get trendy
+2. Get Trendy

 If you’ve ever jumped on a meme bandwagon, like the Instagram egg photo or the Dolly Parton Challenge, you’ve probably noticed that it can increase your audience engagement.
 The same goes for TikTok.
 Riff on existing memes and other popular TikToks or incorporate sounds, hashtags, effects, and filters currently trending on the app.
 TikTok videos frequently reference each other and build off of other content.